When it comes to sexual health, there are lots of things you can do to minimise the risks of contracting STIs and HIV.

 If you have had a condom fail during sex during the last 72 hours you may be able to access PEP to reduce your chance of becoming infected with HIV.
 It’s important to act as quickly as possible to reduce the chance of you becoming infected.

 If you are regularly having sex with lots of guys, then you should also be getting a sexual health check-up every 3 months.
-Testing for a range of STIs is available from our m-test service.

 Oral sex is a low risk for the transmission of HIV.
 However, there have been a small number of reported cases where HIV transmission has occurred (usually affecting the guy that’s sucking).